AdobeDocs/experience-platform.en/help/query-service/data-governance/overview.md

 Adobe Experience Platform brings data from multiple enterprise systems together and allows you to clean, shape, manipulate and enrich the data through Query Service according to your needs.
 This allows marketers to identify, understand, and engage customers in a better way.
 Ensuring adequate data governance is a critical aspect of handling personal information as certain data may be subject to usage restrictions based on organizational policies and legal regulations.
 It is critical to ensure that your ingested data and its related operations are compliant with the defined data usage policies.

 Data governance within Query Service allows you to manage customer data and ensure compliance with regulations, restrictions, and policies applicable to data usage.
-This plays a key role when ensuring the usage policies have been applied as per the business-defined regulations
+This plays a key role when ensuring the usage policies have been applied according to the regulations defined by your business.

 Organizations that routinely conduct data processing are recommended to outline, practice, and enforce these guidelines to create a privacy-conscious environment for all users.